pawnzac/OpenOpenings/README.md

 Once I've iterated a bit more on it, I'll add the single-file release to the page so that it's easy to just download the file for people that don't have Python.

-## Current Limitations

-Currently, it doesn't handle "nested" variations well.
-I don't really encounter that much in the Lichess studies I wanted to practice on so I didn't put much thought into it.
-To be clear, the program does handle variations well and fine.
-It just doesn't handle variations-within-variations.
-I will add this at some point.